The Type color

 In this example, the chosen intensities of red, green and blue components are such that their mix produces the azure color.

-Try changing the values of members .r, .g and .b to get some other colors.
+After executing the program, try changing the values of members .r, .g and .b to get some other colors.

 Members from type color can be printed out individually.
 Each member behaves like a variable.